-- Proactively closing our major metropolitan offices and having our employees work remotely, canceling non-critical travel and holding meetings with partners, where possible, via phone or video conferencing.
+- Proactively closing our major metropolitan offices and having our employees work remotely, cancelling non-critical travel and holding meetings with partners, where possible, via phone or video conferencing

 - Requiring that only employees who are critical to the safe and reliable operations are permitted to work in our offices and in the field.